yizha1/image-integrity/README.md

 ## Hands-on

 1. Set up environment
-2. Build your container image
+2. Build your container image to OCI image layout
-3. Choose your Key Management System (KMS)
+4. Choose your Key Management System (KMS)
-4. Sign a container image
+5. Sign a container image
-5. Publish your container image and sigantures to production
+6. Publish your container image and sigantures to production
-6. Verify your container image during deployment
+7. Verify your container image during deployment

 ### Set up environement